Global hyperbolicity and manifold topology from the Lorentzian distance: Low regularity

-We recall that we consider only Lorentzian metric spaces without chronological boundary, so that every point is contained in some chronological diamond. \begin{corollary} Let $(X,d)$ be a $d$-reflective Lorentzian metric space, and let $T$ be any topology with respect to which $d_p$, $d^p$ are lower $T$-semi-continuous.
-Then $d_p$, $d^p$ are $T$-continuous for each $p\in X$. \end{corollary}
+\begin{corollary} Let $(X,d)$ be a $d$-reflective Lorentzian metric space, and let $T$ be any topology with respect to which $d_p$, $d^p$ are lower $T$-semi-continuous.
+Then $d_p$, $d^p$ are $T$-continuous for each $p\in X$.\\ \end{corollary}

-The property of $d$-reflectivity implies the coincidence of the Alexandrov and Lorentzian metric space topologies.
+The property of $d$-reflectivity implies the coincidence of the Alexandrov and Lorentzian metric space topologies.\\

 \begin{corollary} Let $(X,d)$ be a $d$-reflective Lorentzian metric space.
 Assume that $d_p, d^p$ for $p\in X$ are lower semi-continuous in the Alexandrov topology (e.g.\ $X$ is a manifold and $d$ is induced by a Lorentzian metric on $X$).
-Then the Alexandrov topology coincides with the initial topology of the functions $\{d_p, d^p, p\in X\}$, that is, with the Lorentzian metric space topology (which is Hausdorff). \end{corollary} \begin{proof} By Corollary \ref{refl-cont-lms}, $d_p$, $d^p$ is continuous in the Alexandrov topology for every $p\in X$, thus the Alexandrov topology is finer that the initial topology of the functions $\{d_p, d^p, p\in M\}$.
-It is clear that the initial topology of the functions $\{d_p, d^p, p\in M\}$ is finer than the Alexandrov topology. \end{proof}
+Then the Alexandrov topology coincides with the initial topology of the functions $\{d_p, d^p, p\in X\}$, that is, with the Lorentzian metric space topology (which is Hausdorff). \end{corollary}

+\begin{proof} By Corollary \ref{refl-cont-lms}, $d_p$, $d^p$ are continuous in the Alexandrov topology for every $p\in X$, thus the Alexandrov topology is finer that the initial topology of the functions $\{d_p, d^p, p\in X\}$.
+It is clear that the initial topology of the functions $\{d_p, d^p, p\in X\}$ is finer than the Alexandrov topology. \end{proof}

 \begin{theorem} Let $(X,d)$ be a Lorentzian metric space and let $T$ be a topology for $X$ such that $p\in \overline{I^{\pm}(p)}$ for every $p\in X$, and such that the function $d$ is lower $T$-semi-continuous.
 Then the following statements are equivalent: \begin{itemize} \item[(i)] $d$ is $T\times T$-continuous; \item[(ii)] The functions $d_p$ and $d^p$ are $T$-continuous for every $p\in X$; \item[(iii)] $T$ contains the Lorentzian metric space topology of $X$; \item[(iv)] $(X,d)$ is $d$-reflective; \end{itemize} in which case strong reflectivity holds. \end{theorem}